+Interact with the Senior at Risk

+- How do I feel about this situation/the alleged abuse? - What are the values, wishes, goals of the person? - Is the senior making the decision?

+Reflection

-Recognize Indicators of Abuse Why is this situation causing me concern?What am I observing?
-Interact with the Senior at Risk How do I feel about this situation/the alleged abuse?
-What are the values, wishes, goals of the person?
-Is the senior making the decisions?
-Respond What resources are required?What are my responsibilities?What is my role on the team?
-Reflection • Stop and think about the situation to promote a better understanding of the issues on an individual, team, organization, and systems level; this can contribute to better responses and the prevention of elder abuse.
+Stop and think about the situation to promote a better understanding of the issues on an individual, team, organization, and systems level; this can contribute to better responses and the prevention of elder abuse.

 The wide range of case studies incorporate unique issues, risk factors, and safety concerns.
 The inclusion of assessment questions in the Module for each case provides an overall guideline that can be used for eliciting a response from an older adult based on the type of abuse that is occurring.
 The assessment questions are not conclusive, but a starting point to begin the conversation with an older adult to gather more information about the suspected abuse.
 A listing of provincial organizations who provide support to older adults in abusive situations is included at the end of the Modules.
 This resource list can be very helpful for agencies in connecting an older adult with other support services and programs.
 It is also beneficial to bring a listing of local services and programs in the community that are available to support seniors' at-risk or experiencing abuse.